Click To Call: (973) 377-7377

 Sexual Orientation

-Discrimination based on sexual orientation, including an individual's actual or perceived sexual orientation or the sexual orientation of individuals with whom they associate, is prohibited.
+In New Jersey discrimination based on sexual orientation, including an individual's actual or perceived sexual orientation or the sexual orientation of individuals with whom they associate, is prohibited.

 This protection ensures that individuals are not subjected to discrimination or harassment in housing based on their sexual orientation.